harsha4824/Project-Milestone-01/docs/projectQualityManagement/projectQualityManagement.md

 <p>The quality expectations for the technical analysis will be assessed by answering each of the
 following questions:</p>

-<p>Do the technical analysis results compare favorably with the known results from the example datasets?</p>
+1. Do the technical analysis results compare favorably with the known results from the example datasets?</p>

-<p>Are assumptions and limitations described in such a way that the end user can make intelligent decisions regarding usage?</p>
+1. Are assumptions and limitations described in such a way that the end user can make intelligent decisions regarding usage?</p>

-<p>Do you have another comments on the technical methods found in GPM?</p>
+1. Do you have another comments on the technical methods found in GPM?</p>

 <h3>User Interface</h3>